elizabethdaly/pands-problem-set/README.md

 Write a program that prints all numbers between 1,000 and 10,000 that are divisible by 6 but not by 12.

 I first approached it by generating a list containing all the numbers to check.
 Both conditions were checked at the same time, is number divisible by 6 AND not by 12?
 I stored the answer in a new list.
 I also wrote the program to check the first condition on the original list, is number divisible by 6?
 I then checked the second condition on the shorther list, is number NOT divisible by 12?
-Not sure which is better but both work.
+Not sure which is better/faster, but both work.

 ## Problem 4
 **File:** problem4.py

-Write a program that asks the user to input
+Write a program that asks the user to input any positive integer and outputs the successive values of the following calculation.
+At each step calculate the next value by taking  the current calue and, if it is even, divide by two, but if it is odd, multiply by three and add one.
+Have the progam end if the current value is one.